Ciaanh/XPChronicle/ui/xpbars/flatbar_v2/README.md

 ### Recommended Elements for Full Feature Set- **BaseMixin provides defaults** for standard linear layouts with ALL overlays

-- Text elements (can be in OverlayFrame or StatusBar):
+- Text elements (can be in OverlayFrameTextContainer or StatusBar):

   - `XPText` - current/max XP display (FontString)- **Styles override only when needed** (e.g., circular layout needs custom overlay positioning)